ExWei/Prent/readme.md

 Configuration
 ---------
-Prent can be configured through prent.init()
+Prent can be configured through prent.init().
 For example, below configuration will write to console and file (logfile.txt) with frequency value 3 (write when logs >= than 3):
 ```
 prent.init({